bhontz/CodingForGoodGaming/README.md

     + initial commit with skeletal barebones ability to serve via localhost

 #### ACTIVE To-Dos

+    + email final score HTML to all players

+    + disable REFRESH button when "game over" dialog is shown

+    + put a "IS GROUPING" status comment up when player is grouping cards

     + add a way for players to "check out" when they close the client app so that the server knows when to shut down the game

+    + get emails off github (use ini or pickle)

     + ability to restart the game at any round number

     + ability to rejoin the game and retain your (server) hand

     + redo server to Flash's API template

+    + use sockets to eliminate "refresh" client/server model design

 #### COMPLETED To-Dos